 Group Instructional Feedback Technique (GIFT)

-A class period in advance of the GIFT session: The instructor informs his/her students that a facilitator from the Center for Excellence in Teaching and Learning (CETL) will be asking for their reflections on the class and that it will take about 25-30 minutes at the end of the next class.
+A class period in advance of the GIFT session: The instructor informs his/her students that a facilitator from the Center for Excellence in Teaching, Learning and Online Education (CETLOE) will be asking for their reflections on the class and that it will take about 25-30 minutes at the end of the next class.

 The facilitator hands out a sheet of five questions and asks each student to answer them all in about five minutes.
 The questions are as follows: